StuntsPT/Structure_threader/README.md

 The directory "TestData" in the repository contains some test data that was used in the benchmarking of *Structure_threader*.
 You can find documentation about it inside the directory itself.

+##Citation

+If you use Structure_threader, please cite (reference to show up here soon).
+If you used the evanno test module, please cite:

+*  Earl, Dent A. and vonHoldt, Bridgett M. (2012) STRUCTURE HARVESTER: a website and program for visualizing STRUCTURE output and implementing the Evanno method.
+Conservation Genetics Resources vol. 4 (2) pp. 359-361. doi: 10.1007/s12686-011-9548-7 http://www.springerlink.com/content/jnn011511h415358/

 ##License
 GPLv3